davisdude/mlib/README.md

   - `x1`, `y1`: Numbers.
 The x and y coordinates of the first point.
   - `x2`, `y2`: Numbers.
 The x and y coordinates of the vertex of the two points.
   - `x3`, `y3`: Numbers.
 The x and y coordinates of the second point.

+##License
+A math library made in Lua
+copyright (C) 2014 Davis Claiborne
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.
+Contact me at davisclaib at gmail.com